-The Company has been impacted by rapid changes in the ad tech industry, including demand by ad tech buyers for more efficiency and lower costs, changes in bidding technologies, and increased competition.
-In response to these challenges, the Company made changes to its pricing model in 2017, eliminating fees charged to buyers, which significantly reduced its revenue.
-To offset the decrease in revenue, the Company realigned its cost structure in 2018, including restructuring activities to reduce headcount and related operating costs and capital expenditures.
-Unless and until the Company is able to compensate for the fee reductions and reduced margins by continuing to increase advertising spend on its platform, or sufficiently reducing costs, it may not be able to grow its business and may continue to operate at a loss, depleting its cash resources and liquidity.
-If the Company continues to experience significant operating losses in the future, the Company may require additional liquidity to fund its
+The Company operates in the rapidly changing advertising industry and has faced demands by ad tech buyers for more efficiency and lower costs, changes in bidding technologies, and increased competition.
+The Company has adjusted its pricing model, which has reduced margins, and has lowered its expense structure to address these changes in the industry, resulting in net operating losses.
+The Company continues to incur net operating losses, despite having increased revenues and reduced costs.
+The Company must continue to increase revenues and/or manage costs in order to compensate for reduced margins, or it may not be able to grow its business and may continue to operate at a loss, depleting its cash resources and liquidity.
+If the Company continues to experience significant operating losses in the future, the Company may require additional liquidity to fund its operations.